hashgraph/hedera-services/test-clients/yahcli/README.md

 listed actions against a specified network.

 1. Account Operations
-    - Get Balance.
+    - Check balances for one or more accounts.
 2. System File Operations
-    - Download all/specific file.
+    - Download one or more system files.
-    - Upload a System file.
+    - Upload a system file.
 3. Fees Operations
-    - List basic transaction and query fees of all/specific service.
+    - Run examples of all "canonical" transactions and queries, reporting the fees charged.

 # Setting up the working directory